The Power of One (film): Plot

 Born in 1930 to a recently widowed Englishwoman on a homestead in the Union of South Africa, young Peter Philip Kennith Keith (nicknamed "PK") is schooled in the ways of England by his mother and the ways of South Africa by a Zulu nanny, whose son Tonderai is also his best friend.
 However, their peaceful life is soon shattered when the farm's cattle are claimed by rinderpest.
-PK's mother succumbs to a nervous breakdown, and he is sent away to a conservative Afrikaans boarding school while she recovers.
+PK's mother succumbs to a nervous breakdown, and he is sent away to a conservative Afrikaans-language boarding school while she recovers.

 Being the only Anglo-South African student at the boarding school, PK earns universal contempt from his Afrikaner fellows—particularly from Jaapie Botha, the oldest student.
-Their extreme bullying, which includes spitting in PK's face and urinating on him, strikes PK with a severe case of bed wetting, a habit which he eventually overcomes with local sangoma Dabula Manzi.
+Their extreme bullying, which includes spitting in PK's face and urinating on him after calling him "piskop" (Afrikaans for "pisshead"), strikes PK with a severe case of bed wetting, a habit which he eventually overcomes with local sangoma Dabula Manzi.
 In conquering his nightmares, PK is given a chicken, whom he names Mother Courage, and which becomes his closest companion.

-When war suddenly breaks out in Europe, the Afrikaner students kidnap PK and Mother Courage and has them tried before a mock Nazi court where Botha elaborates on the depth of his hatred for the British—a people he collectively holds responsible for the atrocities committed by the British Army during the Second Boer War (such as the British concentration camps and the scorched-earth policy).
+When the Second World War breaks out in Europe, the Afrikaner students kidnap PK and Mother Courage and has them tried before a mock Nazi court where Botha elaborates on the depth of his hatred for the British and their diaspora in South Africa, a people he collectively holds responsible for the atrocities committed by the British Army during the Second Boer War, such as the British concentration camps and the scorched-earth policy.
 The Afrikaner boys hang Mother Courage and Jaapie kills her with a slingshot.
 When PK physically retaliates against Botha, they attempt to execute him in a similar manner, but are interrupted by a teacher who later oversees Botha's expulsion.

 With his mother dead, PK finds himself living with his grandfather in Barberton.
 He eventually finds a mentor in Karl "Doc" von Vollensteen, a lonely German musician whose family was executed by the Nazis.
 Doc warms to PK and under his guidance PK soon becomes an excellent pianist.
 He is soon interned as an enemy alien for the rest of the war, but PK continues to visit him regularly in prison.
 Doc introduces the boy to Geel Piet, a Cape Coloured inmate who trains him to be an excellent boxer.
 Piet also impresses on PK his mantra: "first with the head, then with the heart".